Team Members

 81545676_703279320199271_5187479161014321152_n.jpg

-Emily McKinna is a PhD candidate with a research interest in cardiac repair and regeneration.
-She recently completed her honours project researching novel therapies for heart failure under the supervision of Dr James Chong in the Centre for Heart Research.
+Emily McKinna recently conferred her PhD, with her research interest being in cardiac repair and regeneration.
+She completed her honours project researching novel therapies for heart failure under the supervision of Dr James Chong in the Centre for Heart Research and continued this project during her PhD.

 dfc2b8a0-dc30-4e11-8094-65c5130b7186.jpg